tl-its-umich-edu/course-inventory/README.md

     ```
     docker-compose up -d mysql
     ```
+    The `-d` option (short for `--detach`), detaches the process from the terminal, and will "Run containers in the background, print new container names."

+    * If you need to see the console output of the `mysql` service while it runs in the background, use the `logs` command and the service name…

+        ```
+        docker-compose logs mysql
+        ```

 3. Run the main application service, `job`, in the foreground…

     ```
     docker-compose up job
     ```

     That will show the output from `job`, then return you to the shell prompt.

 4. Do some development of `job`'s code.
 (Go ahead, we'll wait.)

-5. When ready to run `job` again, remember that most code changes will require you to _specify that the service needs to be rebuilt_…
+5. When ready to run `job` again, use the same command as before…

     ```
+    docker-compose up job
+    ```

+    As before, that will show the output from `job`, then return you to the shell prompt.

+    This will work as long as `docker-compose.yml` is configured to mount the project source code directory as `/app` in the container.

+    * If the container is not running with the project source code mounted as `/app`, then most code changes will require you to _specify that the service needs to be rebuilt_…

+        ```
         docker-compose up --build job
         ```

-    As before, that will show the output from `job`, then return you to the shell prompt.

-    Some changes may not require the `--build` option.
-When in doubt, use the option.
-If the `docker-compose.yml` and `Dockerfile` have been configured to mount the code in `/app` rather than copy it there, the `--build` option is unnecessary.
+6. Repeat the previous two steps (4 and 5) as necessary.

 #### With a Virtual Environment